GreenCoo/DNK/README.md

 # DNK Project

-_This is project for help to select students for education_
+_This is project fto help select students for education_